Lucy Braun Tree

 Location is NE-facing slope of a NW-to-SE ravine with perennial creek at the bottom, in Corneille Bryan Native Garden, Lake Junaluska NC (2,600 feet elevation).
 The uppermost canopy above this specimen may be entirely white and red oak, thus affording sun for growth mostly in early spring and late fall.

-NOTE: Spring 2013 photos below taken April 23, but spring was delayed nearly 2 weeks, so it is more like April 10.
+SPRING 2013 photos below taken April 23, but spring was delayed nearly 2 weeks, so it is more like April 10.
 Thus, instead of light-green new growth photographed above in spring 2012, there is only light-green leaf buds to indicate the vigor of the plant.
 Because the canopy trees have not yet leafed out, this is an ideal time for evergreen Torreya to photosynthesize.

 ABOVE LEFT (April 23, 2013): View upslope from the trail to "Lucy Braun" specimen, which is directly above the exposed rock (orange flag a little to the left of the plant).